 Create an IPsec connection to connect the VPN Gateway and the customer gateway.
 For more information, see Create an IPsec-VPN connection.

 - Load VPN configurations to the gateway device of the local office site.

 Load VPN configurations according to the requirements on the gateway device of the local office site.
 For more information, see Local gateway configuration.

 Step 3: Create additional IPsec-VPN connections for the other two sites

 Follow the same procedures in the Step 2 to create two IPsec connections for the Hangzhou office and the Ningbo office.

 To configure the VPN Gateway route, follow these steps:

 - Log on to the VPC console.

-- On the Route Tables page, click Add Route Entry to add the following routes.
+- On the Destination-based Routing page, click Add Route Entry.

-The IPsec connections to the three office sites have now been established.
+The IPsec-VPN connections to the three office sites have now been established.
 Each office site can now communicate with the VPC and can communicate with the other office sites over their intranet.